SofiaZang/Mousecraft/README.md

 #### Event Type:
 Dropdown to choose event type (Twitch, Active, Complex) for manual annotation.

+#### Add a Type :
+Open a window.
+You can name the type and choose a color for this type.
+This tape will appears in every dropdown menu (event type of manual edition and onset navigation).

 #### Onset / Offset Frame
 Spinboxes to manually enter frame numbers for onset and offset of new events.